-It is evident that we can no longer talk about mental health without mentioning how our addiction to technology, our smartphones, and the various online platforms that we visit daily, can negatively impact our mental well-being.
+It has become apparent that we can no longer talk about mental health without also mentioning how our increasing addiction to technology, digital devices, and various online platforms can negatively impact our mental well-being.

-Increasingly, studies are showing the negative effects social media can have on our mental health.1 According to a report by Homewood Health, the more time a person spends on social media, the more likely they are to suffer from a host of mental health issues.
-What was more alerting was that such link between social media use and mental health issues was more pronounced for children and teens.4 A study by psychologist Jean Twenge has also found that an increase in teen depression corresponding with technology use, which some are referring to as “Facebook depression.”
+According to a report by Homewood Health, the more time a person spends on social media sites, the more likely they are to suffer from a host of mental health issues.
+What was more alerting was that such link between social media use and mental health issues was more pronounced for children and teens .

 How does social media affect our mental well-being?